onyx-and-iris/voicemeeter-api-ruby/README.md

 ## `Use`

-Simplest use case, request a Remote class of a kind, then pass a block to run:
+Simplest use case, request a Remote class of a kind, then pass a block to run.

-as gem:
+Login and logout are handled for you in this scenario.

+if you installed with bundler then:
+`bundle exec ruby .\main.rb`
+otherwise:
 `ruby .\main.rb`

-with bundler:
-`bundle exec ruby .\main.rb`
+#### `main.rb`

 ```ruby
 require 'voicemeeter'